DhruvMakwana/dhruvmakwana.github.io/_posts/2020-07-04-AlexNet Paper Explained.md

 | 1 CNN* | 39.0% | 16.6% | - |
 | 7 CNN* | 36.7% | 15.4% | 15.3% |

+## Implementation

+Implementation of AlexNet Architecture in keras and pytorch can be found [here](https://github.com/DhruvMakwana/Computer_Vision/tree/master/AlexNet)

 ## Summary

 1. Use Relu instead of Tanh to add non-linearity.
 It accelerates the speed by 6 times at the same accuracy.